KrisKennaway/ii-sound/README.md

 We can tick the speaker more frequently than 10 cycles using a couple of methods:

-- chaining multiple STA $C030 together, e.g. to give a 4/.../4/4/9 cadence.
+- chaining multiple STA $C030 together, e.g. to give a 4/.../4/4/10 cadence.

-- by exploiting 6502 "false reads".
+- by exploiting 6502 opcodes that repeatedly access memory during execution, including "false reads".
 During the course of executing a 6502 opcode, the CPU may access memory locations multiple times (up to 4 times, during successive clock cycles).
 This would give additional options for (partial) control of the speaker in the <10-cycle period regime.

-It remains to be seen to what extent these approaches may effect audio quality.
+Early results suggest that using these exotic opcode variants (e.g. INC $C030) may give a quality boost.

 ### Measure speaker time constants